BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/05_2_Resending_a_Transaction_with_RBF.md

   }
 ]
 ```
-As shown, they're listed as `bip125-replaceable` (which means that the RBF opt-in flag is set, so we don't even have to fall back on Full RBF) and that they have `conflicts`, both in the `wallet` and the `mempool` (because they use the same UTXO!)
+As shown, they're listed as `bip125-replaceable` (which means that the RBF opt-in flag is set, so we don't even have to fall back on Full RBF, and we could keep increasing the fees if this RBF wasn't enough) and that they have `conflicts`, both in the `wallet` and the `mempool` (because they use the same UTXO!)

 Eventually, the transaction with the larger fee should be accepted:
 ```